 - “Return to work” benefits: Because it’s in your insurance company’s best interest to get you back to work so it can stop making disability payments, many insurers offer career services.
 This can include sending you to résumé clinics, helping you find a new occupation, or paying for occupational therapy so you can get back to a different line of work.

 Take advantage of DarrasLaw’s free disability insurance policy and free claim analysis offer.
-One of our experienced individual or long-term disability insurance lawyers will review your policy to help determine what benefits you qualify for.
+One experienced individual or long-term Hawaii disability lawyer will review your policy to help determine what benefits you qualify for.